 Selecting the optimal PCB coating relies on component type, board design, its operational environment, protection/weight requirements, and the need for aftermarket modifications like repair or rework.
 These considerations are further modified by the differing properties of the five main conformal coatings available for PCB-use.

 Conforming to PCB’s exposed physical configurations, coatings insulate assembly components, safeguarding specialized electronics’ functional integrity through extreme operating conditions.

 Functional coating types for PCB protection are applied in two essential ways, comprising five main material-categories.
-The liquid coatings -- acrylic, epoxy, silicone and urethane – represent the first four.
-Basic application methods for liquid coatings include (1) brushing the wet coating material on to the substrate surface, (2) immersing the PCB (dipping) in a liquid bath of coating substance, and (3) spraying, either by manual application or through robotically-programmed treatment.
+The liquid coatings — acrylic, epoxy, silicone and urethane – represent the first four.
+Basic application methods for liquid coatings on printed circuit boards include (1) brushing the wet coating material on to the substrate surface, (2) immersing the PCB (dipping) in a liquid bath of coating substance, and (3) PCB spray coating, either by manual application or through robotically-programmed treatment.
 While liquid methods can entirely cover a PCB, flashing and curing can leave surface defects like air bubbles or orange peel (irregular surface-levelling) that limit actual film protection.
 Irregular topography of the PCB surface can result in gaps in the coating, regardless of the liquid material used.
 Nevertheless, wet method films are frequently used because:

 - their protection is generally efficient,

 - readily reworked where defects exist.